hubleto/developer/book/content/pages/component.md

 ### Form for a table

 If you click on any entry in a table component you will open a form.
 A form can be described in a table component in two ways.
-You can either not describe what form component to use, which will result in Ceremony CRM to use a basic form that generates the inputs based on the model's description of columns, or you can specify which form component to use.
+You can either not describe what form component to use, which will result in Hubleto to use a basic form that generates the inputs based on the model's description of columns, or you can specify which form component to use.

 To specify which form component to use, you can use the `renderForm()` method like in the example below.
 Within the `renderForm()` method you need to retrieve props from the `getFormProps()` method in order for the form to function properly.
 Then you need to pass these props to the form component.